rancher/rancher-docs/versioned_docs/version-2.0-2.4/getting-started/installation-and-upgrade/advanced-options/advanced-use-cases/helm2/helm-rancher/tls-secrets.md

 ---
 title: Adding Kubernetes TLS Secrets
 description: Read about how to populate the Kubernetes TLS secret for a Rancher installation
-weight: 276
-aliases:
-  - /rancher/v2.0-v2.4/en/installation/options/helm2/helm-rancher/tls-secrets
-  - /rancher/v2.x/en/installation/resources/advanced/helm2/helm-rancher/tls-secrets/
 ---

 Kubernetes will create all the objects and services for Rancher, but it will not become available until we populate the `tls-rancher-ingress` secret in the `cattle-system` namespace with the certificate and key.